ptfonseca/ISEG-beamer-templates/README.md

 5. Compile the document (the bibliography, if used, should be compiled with biber)

-6. You can find your presentation is in the presentation.pdf file
+6. You can find your presentation in the presentation.pdf file

 ## Detailed instructions

+### Structure

+I made the customization on files that are called from the main tex file (presentation.tex) so that you only have to edit one file.
+Compiling presentation.tex will render a presentation in pdf format called presentation.pdf.
+You can find both these files in the template's main folder.

 ### Customization

-I made most of the customizations on scripts that are called from the main tex file so that you only have to edit presentation.tex.
-Compiling this file will render a presentation in pdf format called presentation.pdf.
-You can find both these files in the template's main folder.

-In the **presentation.tex** file you need to edit the *title* and *author* fields.
+In the presentation.tex file you need to edit the *title* and *author* fields.
 Uncomment the *subtitle* field in case you want to use it.

 ```tex
 % Title and subtitle